yingkitw/platypus/docs/archive/PHASE_2_COMPLETION.md

 ## Conclusion

-Phase 2 has successfully expanded Webag's core API with 10 new element types and 9 new API methods, bringing the total to 30+ element types and 34+ API methods.
+Phase 2 has successfully expanded platypus's core API with 10 new element types and 9 new API methods, bringing the total to 30+ element types and 34+ API methods.
 With 65 comprehensive tests (41 integration tests) all passing, the implementation is robust and ready for the next phase of development.

 The project now has strong Streamlit API compatibility (95%) while maintaining Rust's performance and type safety advantages.